BANNI21/Weather-app/README.md

 ## Features

-- **Live Weather Data**: Get up-to-date weather information for your current location or search for any city worldwide.
+- **Live Weather Data**: Get up-to-date weather information for your current location or search for any city worldwide
-- **5 Days Forecast**: You Can See your city 5 days forecast
 - **Explore Section**: You Can See Many Random City Weather On Explore Section
 - **Add More Citys**: You Can Add More Citys